Volst/laser-dac/README.md

 This is a collection of unofficial tools that contains everything you need to get started with programming on the [Ether Dream](https://ether-dream.com/); a high-performance laser DAC.

+Our goal is to make it as easy as possible to develop **interactive laser drawings**.
+Laser drawing software has existed for years, but making it interactive (e.g. creating a basic webapp using websockets to allow someone to control your laser) is something different!

 The tools use Node.js and are published on npm under the `@ether-dream` scope.

 **Currently this is in early development.**